cs4s/hs-2016/index.md

 - [Day 1 Schedule]({{ site.baseurl | append: site.day1_path }})
 - [Day 2 Schedule]({{ site.baseurl | append: site.day2_path }})

-## Workshop Material
+## Workshop Materials

-If you would like to use any of the activity materials in your classroom or if you would like modify them in any way, you are welcome to do so, provided you acknowledge the original source(s).
+If you would like to use any of the workshop materials in your classroom, or if you would like modify them in any way, you are welcome to do so, provided you acknowledge the original source(s).
-We have included links to extra resources on the [Resources]( {{ site.baseurl | append: '/resources' }} ) page and on each of the different session pages.
+We have also included links to extra resources on the [Resources]( {{ site.baseurl | append: '/resources' }} ) page and on each of the different session pages.